How to Sell Your HDB Flat in Singapore: Timeline, Costs, and the 2026 Process

 CPF refund: what really comes out

 This is where most sellers get a surprise.
 Every cent of CPF used to buy the original flat must be refunded to your CPF Ordinary Account on sale, with accrued interest.
-Accrued interest compounds at 2.5% per annum since the date of withdrawal.
+That accrued interest builds up at 2.5% per year from the date you first withdrew the CPF.
 Over a 10-year hold, the accrued interest can add 25 to 30% on top of the principal.

 So if you used $200,000 CPF to buy a flat 10 years ago, the refund on sale is roughly $256,000, not $200,000.
 That is money that goes back into your CPF (where it can be used for the next property), not into your bank account.